jsa-aerial/DMM/design-notes/Mid-2017/editing-the-network-on-the-fly.md

 here are some modest intermediate steps we can take now.

-Being inspired by our Jul 6 and Jul 13 experiments, we can start introduce modest mechanisms allowing to create and edit V-values including the network matrices themselves.
+Being inspired by our Jul 6 and Jul 13 experiments, we can start to introduce modest mechanisms allowing to create and edit V-values including the network matrices themselves, by the network itself via update neurons.

 The main ingredients are: V-values to be edited, paths in V-values (basis vectors of the space V), numerical sliders,